Awards and Financial Aid

 will also be subject to late fees.
 Payment arrangements can be made after the fee payment deadline has passed, and you should bring your Notice of Assessment with you.

-The payment deadline for tuition and fees for the 2013 Spring Term is May 6, 2013 for all courses.
+The payment deadline for tuition fees for Fall & Fall/Winter courses is Sept.
+4, 2013 for all courses.
 To view your Manitoba Student Aid funding disbursement schedule, refer to your Notice of Assessment or log onto to your online MYSAO account.

 NOTE: The NSLSC Kiosk on campus to send in your Manitoba Student Aid documents is the UWSA Info Booth, 1st Floor-Centennial Hall.